Boca Grande dogs take spotlight at Woman’s Club show

 The winner in the “Toy” group was Louie, a French poodle handled by Anastasia Hoeflich.
 In the “Working” group, Huckleberry, a Newfoundland owned by Jim Grace, took the prize.
 In the “Terrier” group, Henry, a Jack Russell owned by Geoff Verney, won.
 In the “Nonsporting” group, Orso the Schipperke took top honors, much to the pleasure of his handler, Patrick Bigness.
 In the “Sporting” group, Grant the English springer spaniel took first place, handled by Barb Kimer.

-Finally, in the brand new “Poo-Doodle” group, Mooseheart the Shih-poo, owned by Honey Skinner, took the top place.
+Finally, in the brand new “Poo-Doodle” group Rosie Rutkin, owned by Arnie and Sally, took the top place.
 The “Puppy” group was dominated by Opie, a miniature schnauzer handled by Debby Houck.

 Denver the golden retriever (handled by Karen Custer) won “Musical Mats,” running a close race against Toby, the Portuguese water dog owned by Fran Edwardson.
 Hugs, a Labrador retriever dressed all in pink and handled by Jean Johnson, won the “Best Costume” event.